samtmorgan/samtmorgan/README.md

-### Hi there 👋 My name is Sam, I buildind thing for the web using full stack tech
+### Hi there 👋 my name is Sam, I build things for the web using full stack tech

 <!--
 **samtmorgan/samtmorgan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.